-O credits (2 lec-lab hrs/wk) Surveys the history and form of government in the United States to assist the individual in the naturalization process.
+0 credits (2 lec-lab hrs/wk) Surveys the history and form of government in the United States to assist the individual in the naturalization process.
+The course is supplemented by English for Foreign Born/ESL.

 ITP0583/0584/0585 Beginning, Intermediate, Advanced Sign Language (Signed English)